 While every effort is made to provide you with the housing and roommate you want for the upcoming year, you may not receive your first choices.
 After initial assignments go out each spring, there is a designated period when requests to change buildings or roommates are accepted.
 All requests for reassignment from current students must be submitted during the designated reassignment period.
 Requests received after this date and time will not be considered.
 Additional questions may be submitted using the contacts in the left sidebar.

 If a new housing assignment is approved, your costs may change.
 You are responsible for discussing this with your family or anyone else who needs to be consulted regarding your account and expenses.

 Reassignments Associated with Roommate Conflicts

-4. The building professional staff member has approved the change.
+- SLU’s professional staff has approved the change.